Major Scale Fingerings

 - Practice the patterns using strict alternate picking.

-- For more of a work out with the 7 scales, see our diatonic sequences scale workout.
+- For more of a workout with the 7 scales, see our diatonic sequences scale workout.